 Understand the Correct Timing Window for Your Herbicide Program for Best Control

 Application of postemergence herbicides is an important weed management tool in both corn and soybeans.
 Making sure to correctly time this application can easily make or break your weed control program.
-Below and on the reverse side you will find some reminders to help make the correct decisions about herbicide application but it is important to remember to always read and follow the label for a given product and when tank mixing always follow the most restrictive label.
+Here are some reminders to help make the correct decisions about herbicide application.
+Remember to always read and follow the label for a given product and when tank mixing always follow the most restrictive label.

-Overlap Residual Products – Most postemergence programs today include one or more products that offer residual control to help fight later emerging weeds like waterhemp.
-We get the most bang out of these products when they are applied to bare soil as compared to plant matter from already emerged weeds.
+Most postemergence programs today include one or more products that offer residual control.
+This can help to fight late emerging weeds like waterhemp.
+We get the most bang out of these products when they are applied to bare soil compared to already emerged weeds.
 Aim to ‘overlap’ or apply these products before your preemergence herbicide has broken.
 Many companies suggest to apply their postemergence products around 28 days after planting.
 It comes quickly!

-Respect the Rainfast – We all try to squeeze in that last field before rain moves in but always check a products rainfast.
+We all try to squeeze in that last field before rain moves in but always check a products rainfast.
 Rainfast is the minimum period needed inbetween application and a rainfall event for control to be effective.
 These vary significantly from 30 minutes to 24 hours depending on the herbicide product.
-This information can always be found withing the herbicide’s label.
+This information can always be found within the herbicide’s label.

 Growers spraying dicamba are not the only ones who need to know the wind direction and speed.
 With the increasing adoption of Liberty Link and conventional seed, always check with your neighbors to see what is across the fence before hand.
 Determine what direction you need the wind to be out of for each find before hand to help make decisions more quickly.